↑

 Medium to medium-high heat

-Ideal for: Fish, scallops, eggs, and vegetables that require quick browning without overcooking.
+Fish, scallops, eggs, and vegetables that require quick browning

 Simmering: Control Without Fluctuation